-Good things happen when you leave home for a few weeks camping in the wilderness.
-You gain independence and find your voice.
-Camp Voyageur fills a summer with sports, fun and adventure exploring the Boundary Waters with wilderness experts and new friends.
+Good things happen when a boy leaves home for camp.
+He gains independence and finds his own voice.
+Camp Voyageur fills a summer with sports, adventure and exploring the Boundary Waters with friends.

 On our peninsula boys live together in small cabins, take care of their own gear and share chores.
 Sports and activities emphasize cooperation and character.
 On wilderness trips boys contribute to the good of the group by “pulling their own weight”.